 Coming May 2019

-In the iExec Dapp Store https://dapps.iex.ec, you can access an extensive list of ready-to-use decentralized applications.
+On the iExec Dapp Store, requesters have access to an extensive list of ready-to-use decentralized applications.